Flapper Valve: Part of your Toilet, Not a 1920s Dancer

 Be wary of generic flapper valves and try to purchase the exact brand valve to coincide with your toilet.

 Once home, it’s time to install your new flapper valve.
 Use an emery cloth to smooth any rough edges around the lip of the valve seat.
 The rough edges could prevent the watertight seal between the flapper and the seat that you want.
-Then follow directions to install your flapper valve.
+Then follow the directions to install your flapper valve.

 If you have any plumbing questions, contact the experts at Lindstrom Plumbing and take advantage of their more than 40 years of experience.